Tip for Grilling Ribeye Steaks for Sandwiches

-#4 Hamburgers are easy to make, they don’t require any special seasoning (usually just a little salt and pepper) and you make the size and shape you want.
-Plus, they are healthier than fried hamburgers because the fat drips off the hamburger into the coals and not into your bloodstream!
+#4 Hamburgers are easy to make, they don’t require any special seasoning (usually just a little salt and pepper), and you make the size and shape you want.
+Plus, they are healthier than fried hamburgers because the fat drips off the hamburger and into the coals instead of your bloodstream!

 #5 Fish.
-Many people fear grilling fish because it falls apart easy, it sticks, it is hard to tell when it is done etc. But once you’ve mastered the art of grilling fish your taste buds won’t want it any other way.
-Sticking seems to be the worst problem when grilling fish so it is best to brush the grill and the fish with oil before placing it on the grill.
-There are also products you can purchase to prevent sticking like wood grilling planks, grilling trays or even foil.
+Many people fear grilling fish because it falls apart easy, it sticks, and it can be hard to tell when it’s ready.
+But once you’ve mastered the art of grilling fish, your taste buds won’t want it any other way.
+Sticking seems to be the worst problem when grilling fish, so it is best to brush the grill and the fish with oil before grilling.
+There are also products you can purchase to prevent sticking, such as wood grilling planks, grilling trays, or even foil.

 #7 Shrimp.
-Jumbo shrimp is the best for grilling or you can put small shrimp on a skewer to keep it from falling through the grate.
-Shrimp is probably one of the fastest foods to grill so keep an eye on it.
+Jumbo shrimp is the best for grilling, or you can put small shrimp on a skewer to keep it from falling through the grate.
+Shrimp is probably one of the fastest foods to grill, so be sure to keep an eye on them!

 #8 Bratwurst.
-If you get bored with hot dogs you can always rely on brats.
-With a variety of flavors and seasonings you will never get bored with a brat.
+If you have had enough hot dogs, you can always rely on brats.
+With a variety of flavors and seasonings, you will never get bored with a brat.
 Oh, and don’t forget the sauerkraut!

-#9 Shish Kabobs give you the most options and can be catered to everyone’s taste.
-Cooks can combine beef, chicken, shrimp and pork or a combination of them all along with various vegetables.
-Onions, mushrooms and green peppers are great stacked next to a chuck of beef.
-You could even add fruit to your shish kabob such as a wedge of pineapple next to a strip of chicken.
+#9 Shish kabobs give you the most options and can be catered to everyone’s taste.
+Cooks can combine beef, chicken, shrimp and pork or a combination of them all, along with various vegetables.
+Onions, mushrooms and green peppers are great when stacked next to a chuck of beef.
+You could even add fruit to your shish kabob, such as a wedge of pineapple next to a strip of chicken.

 #10 Vegetables.
 Cooking vegetables on the grill add a delicious smokiness.
 You can grill any vegetable you have available.
 Some of our favorites are sweet banana peppers, asparagus, corn on the cob, zucchini, yellow squash, tomatoes and portobello mushrooms.